blacklightpy/vaultofknowledge/My way of classifying religions.md

 				- The Teachings of Teacher Vallabha
 				- The Teachings of Chaitanya Mahaprabhu
 		- The Teachings of Enlightenment of Gautama
+		- The Teachings of Victors
+			- The Teachings of Mahavira
+				- The Teachings of Rishabhanata
+				- The Teachings of Sivabhuti
-		- The Teachings of Teacher Nanak
+		- The Teachings of Teacher Baba Nanak
 	- The Teachings of Chinese People
 		- The Teachings of Laozi
 	- The Way of Simple Awareness (Zen)